kusimo/tuneful/README.md

 # TuneFul

 This is a JavaScript project developed with ReactJs.
-This is a clone version of [Tunein VueJs](https://github.com/Datlyfe/tuneIn) by [Datlyfe](https://github.com/Datlyfe/tuneIn/commits?author=Datlyfe).
+Clone version of [Tunein VueJs](https://github.com/Datlyfe/tuneIn) by [Datlyfe](https://github.com/Datlyfe/tuneIn/commits?author=Datlyfe).

 Simple and elegant music discovery app